realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 In human systems, attention, effort, emotion, cognition, and time do not remain static.
 Bounded capacities must always flow toward something.
 That “something” is an end.

-Human behavior does not organize around a single, final, or clearly named objective.
+Human behavior does not organize around a singular, final, or universally named objective.
 Instead, it flows toward many overlapping, abstract, partially formed, and shifting ends.
-These ends are constrained by a single mind’s capacities, by time, and by circumstance.

-They are therefore **local**.
+They are called **local** because they are bounded:

+- By a single finite mind
+- By limited capacity
+- By time
+- By circumstance

 “Local” does not mean physically nearby, morally small, conservative, or trivial.

-It means **bounded within a single human mind and life**.
+It means: **bounded within a finite human life and cognitive system**.

-Everything a human can experience as important, individually, is a subset of possible local ends.
+Everything a human can experience as important is a subset of possible local ends.

 ---

-## Why the Term “Local End” Is Used
+## Why the Term “Local End” Is Necessary

-Using the term *end* alone implies a singular or ultimate goal.
-This misrepresents how human systems actually operate.
+The word *end* alone suggests a singular or ultimate goal.

+Human systems do not function that way.

-Human capacity flows toward:
+Capacity flows toward:

 - Vague states (relief, coherence, dignity)
-- Abstract values (truth, loyalty, power, care)
+- Abstract values (truth, loyalty, care, power)
-- Incomplete ideas or feelings
+- Incomplete ideas or unresolved tensions
 - Memories and imagined futures
-- Suppressed desires or forbidden wants
 - Patterns of action rather than explicit goals

 These are not global or final ends.

-They are constrained by:
+They are:

-- Limited attention
+- Capacity-bounded
-- Finite metabolic and cognitive capacity
-- Time
+- Time-bounded
-- Rate sensitivity
+- Context-bounded
-- Lived context
+- Rate-limited

-They are therefore **local in scope, local in time, and local in capacity**.

-The term *local end* names this reality precisely:
+The term *local end* reflects this structural reality:
-capacity always flows toward ends, but those ends are provisional, abstract, and mentally localized rather than singular, final, or universal.
+capacity always flows toward ends, but those ends are provisional and mentally localized.

 ---

-## What Counts as a Local End
+## What Qualifies as a Local End

-If a human can care about it, orient toward it, sacrifice for it, explore because of it, suppress it, or suffer without it, then it already qualifies as a local end in this framework.
+If a human can:

+- Care about it
+- Orient toward it
+- Sacrifice for it
+- Explore because of it
+- Suppress it
+- Suffer without it

+Then it qualifies as a local end.

 Local ends include, but are not limited to:

 - Needs and wants
-- Values and virtues
 - Moral commitments
 - Curiosity and exploration
-- Sacrifice and duty
-- Care, love, and attachment
+- Care, love, attachment
-- Power, control, or dominance
+- Power, dominance, or control
 - Identity-stabilizing beliefs
 - Fear-driven avoidance
-- Revenge, resentment, or withdrawal
+- Revenge or resentment
-- Creativity, play, and expression
+- Creativity and play

-Local ends are not inherently moral, healthy, prosocial, or admirable.
-They are structurally important because they **organize capacity and action under constraint**.
+Local ends are not inherently moral, healthy, or admirable.

+They are structurally important because they **organize capacity under constraint**.

 ---

 ## Ideas as Local Ends

-Local ends are not limited to external actions or outcomes.
+Local ends are not limited to external actions.

 **Ideas themselves can function as local ends.**

 Examples include:

 - Thinking and idea exploration
 - Understanding reality
+- Optimizing systems
-- Managing energy or attention
+- Managing attention or energy
-- Expanding or protecting capacity
+- Protecting capacity
-- Optimizing systems or self-regulation
-- The idea of balance itself
+- Pursuing balance

-When an idea can continuously absorb attention, cognition, and focus, it functions as a stabilizing local end just as effectively as any physical activity.
+If an idea can continuously absorb attention and cognitive effort, it functions as a stabilizing local end.

 In such cases:

-- Salience may stabilize primarily within the mental domain
+- Salience may stabilize primarily in the mental domain
-- Other local ends (movement, rest, social engagement) may be backgrounded
+- Movement, rest, or social engagement may be backgrounded
-- Future-facing constraints may remain non-salient until enforcement occurs
+- Delayed constraints may remain non-salient until enforced

-This is not denial or pathology.
+This is not pathology.
-It is **salience operating normally under constraint**.
+It is salience functioning normally under bounded capacity.

 ---

-## Local Ends Include What Is Suppressed or Disallowed
+## Suppressed Local Ends

-Local ends are not limited to what people openly pursue or endorse.
+Local ends are not limited to what is publicly pursued or consciously endorsed.

-They also include what is:
+They include what is:

 - Suppressed
 - Deferred
 - Moralized against
 - Denied
-- Lived only as longing or fantasy
+- Lived as longing or fantasy

-Suppression does not remove importance.
-In many cases, it **stabilizes** it.
+Suppression does not remove structural importance.
+It often stabilizes it.

-Anything that continues to attract attention, emotion, guilt, avoidance, fantasy, or yearning remains a local end, regardless of whether it is permitted, expressed, or acted upon.
+Anything that continues to attract attention, emotion, guilt, avoidance, or yearning remains a local end.

-Local ends are defined by **ongoing salience and capacity allocation**, not by approval, virtue, or permission.
+Local ends are defined by **capacity allocation and salience**, not by approval.

 ---

 ## Local Ends and Livability

-Local ends are not final goals, ideals, or utopias.
+Local ends are not utopias or final resolutions.

-They are **locally sufficient completions** that make continued life livable under finite capacity, attention, and time.
+They are **locally sufficient completions** that make continued life livable under finite constraint.

 They provide:

 - Motivation
 - Restoration
-- Regulation
 - Orientation
+- Reasons for restraint
-- Reasons for restraint and preservation
+- Reasons for preservation

-A life does not need to solve history to remain viable.
+A life does not need to resolve history.

 It needs **enough attainable local ends** to prevent collapse.

-When local ends are destroyed, blocked, or rendered unattainable, behavior shifts nonlinearly.
-Fatigue, aggression, despair, and loss of restraint increase as salience searches for new viable trajectories.
+When local ends are destroyed, blocked, or rendered unreachable, behavior shifts nonlinearly.
+Fatigue, aggression, despair, and loss of restraint increase as salience searches for alternative stabilizers.

 ---

 ## Exploration as a Local End

+Exploration is not an exception.

-Exploration, curiosity, novelty-seeking, and truth-seeking are not exceptions to local ends.
-They are common forms of them.
+Curiosity, experimentation, and truth-seeking are themselves local ends.

-A local end can be the drive to explore, to experiment, to risk disorientation, or to encounter the unknown.

-What makes such ends *local* is not their content, but that they are:
+What makes them local is not their content, but that they are:

 - Capacity-bounded
 - Lived through a finite mind
-- Pursued without requiring total resolution of reality
+- Pursued without requiring total resolution

-Exploration does not contradict local ends.
+Exploration does not contradict locality.

-It **is one**.
+It operates within it.

 ---

 ## Local Ends and Habituation

 Habituation is a neutral efficiency mechanism.
-It does not determine what a person values or pursues.

-Habituation reduces the cost—energetic, cognitive, emotional—of repeatedly traversed paths.
-It stabilizes salience temporarily.
+It reduces the cost of repeatedly traversed paths and stabilizes salience temporarily.

 People habituate:

 - How they think
 - How they explore
 - How they care
 - How they resist
-- How they sacrifice
 - How they withdraw
-- How they create

 A habituated path can be:

+- Prosocial or destructive
 - Conservative or destabilizing
-- Prosocial or destructive
 - Exploratory or defensive

-Habituation does not preprogram behavior.
-It only lowers the cost of sustaining a direction **after salience has selected it**.
+Habituation does not determine what matters.
+It lowers the cost of sustaining a direction after salience has selected it.

 ---

 ## Local Ends as Capacity Regulators

-Local ends do not merely provide meaning or motivation.
-They function as **capacity regulators**.
+Local ends are not merely sources of meaning.

+They are **capacity regulators**.

-A viable local end must be capable of absorbing dominant capacity at a rate sufficient to stabilize salience.
-When a local end is too easily satisfied or requires insufficient engagement, it may fail in this role—even if it remains desirable.
+A viable local end must absorb dominant capacity at a rate sufficient to stabilize salience.

+When a local end:

+- Is too easily satisfied
+- Requires insufficient engagement
+- Is frictionless or instantly resolved

+It may fail to regulate capacity effectively—even if it remains desirable.

 In such cases:

 - Completion does not restore equilibrium
 - Salience disengages prematurely
-- Additional ends are sought to absorb remaining capacity
+- Additional ends are sought

-This explains why abundance, automation, or frictionless satisfaction can paradoxically increase instability rather than reduce it.
-Local ends that are too easy **cease to regulate capacity effectively**.
+This explains why abundance or automation can increase instability.

+Ends that are too easy cease to function as stabilizers.

 ---

 ## Structural Importance (Non-Moral)

 Local ends are structurally necessary.
-They are not moral claims.

-They function as redundant stability mechanisms that allow finite agents to:
+They allow finite agents to:

 - Regulate capacity
 - Avoid indefinite extraction
 - Recover after strain
 - Preserve option space

 Ignoring local ends does not eliminate them.

-It drives them underground or forces them into destabilizing forms.
+It drives them underground or into destabilizing forms.

 Individual collapse occurs when the **density of attainable local ends** falls below a viable threshold.